ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 Or download as ZIP, if you want.
 In other words, just download the source code locally.

 ## Step 3: Load the extension into Chrome
 *Note: Chrome is recommended for working on addons.
-Nevertheless, addons are expected to work on Firefox.*
+Nevertheless, addons are expected to work on Firefox and Edge.*
 Now that you have the extension in your filesystem, go to `chrome://extensions` and toggle "developer mode".
 Click "load unpacked", then select the folder where Scratch Addons is located.
 If you're having issues with this, make sure to be selecting the folder where `manifest.json` is located.
 That's it, you loaded the extension!
 It should look similar to this: